mercari/tortoise/docs/contributor-guide.md

 - **Do not** test anything manually in your Kubernetes cluster.
 Instead, you **must** implement all testing in the e2e tests.
 - **Do not** bring any breaking change in Tortoise CRD.
-However, you **may** bring breaking changes in Golang functions or types within the repository - we're not developping the library and don't have to care much about downstream dependencies.
+However, you **may** bring breaking changes in Golang functions or types within the repository - we're not developing the library and don't have to care much about downstream dependencies.

 ### Suggestion